-At times, the Fund worked jointly with the Bank on pension reform (e.g., in Croatia and in Jamaica with respect to public sector pension reform, and in Ukraine).
+At times, the Fund worked jointly with the World Bank on pension reform (e.g., in Croatia and in Jamaica with respect to public sector pension reform, and in Ukraine).
 When authorities asked the Fund for TA on pension reform, the Bank often provided an expert to join the IMF TA mission (e.g., for the expenditure rationalization mission in Croatia).
 Fund and Bank staff occasionally worked jointly on pensions in the context of a Financial Sector Assessment Program (e.g., in Chile and Mexico).
 Bank staff often expressed keen interest in the Fund’s involvement, particularly in a program context, to provide leverage through conditionality that the Bank could benefit from or because the Fund’s endorsement could lend credibility to the proposed reforms.
 This was readily apparent from interviews with Bank and Fund staff that worked in Armenia, Bosnia, and Romania.

-Of the 42 countries with Fund-supported programs where pension issues arose (Table 1) the Fund worked with the World Bank in at least 39 cases and with other institutions, such as the IDB (e.g., in El Salvador, the Eastern Caribbean Currency Union, Honduras, and Jamaica) the European Commission (EC) and the European Central Bank (ECB) as part of the Troika during the European financial crisis (e.g., in Greece, Hungary, Ireland, Latvia, and Romania), and occasionally USAID (e.g., in Armenia).
+Of the 43 IMF-supported program arrangements with structural conditionality on pension issues (Table 2), the Fund worked with the World Bank in at least 39 cases and with other institutions, such as the IDB (e.g., in El Salvador, the Eastern Caribbean Currency Union, Honduras, and Jamaica); the European Commission (EC) and the European Central Bank (ECB), as part of the Troika during the European financial crisis (e.g., in Greece, Hungary, Ireland, Latvia, and Romania); and occasionally USAID (e.g., in Armenia) to determine the conditions.

-Almost without exception, Fund economists were uniformly appreciative of the input from Bank experts, and of the efforts made by Bank staff to provide guidance and data, including the use of the Bank’s PROST model.
+Almost without exception, Fund economists were uniformly appreciative of the input from World Bank experts, and of the efforts made by Bank staff to provide guidance and data, including the use of the Bank’s PROST model.
 Also worth emphasizing is that the Fund staff in almost all cases did not seek to pursue a different approach to pension reform from that advocated by the Bank.

 One case where such a difference of opinions emerged was in Poland in relation to its decision to revert from its NDC scheme (see Box 3).
 In other cases, the two institutions’ pension reform discussions appear to have operated on separate tracks, e.g., in Lebanon, where the Bank’s focus was largely on the public sector pension system and the Fund had concerns about the operation of the private sector pension system; in Brazil, where the Fund’s focus was largely on the macroeconomic impact of the indexation system; and in Latvia, where the Bank’s focus was principally on the adequacy of pensions and in the Fund’s focus was on fiscal sustainability.
 This may also have reflected the different time frames bearing on the work programs of the two institutions in a country.
 For example, in the case of Armenia, the Bank had long been the principal partner of the Government on pension reform.
 However, the Fund ultimately played a critical role in supporting pension reform at the time after the Constitutional Court rulings had weakened the country’s pension reform initiative.

-In certain situations the Fund did not collaborate with the Bank on pension reform: (i) in surveillance mode, particularly when the Fund’s concern was principally focused on potential long-run fiscal vulnerabilities arising from the public pension system (as noted earlier, Fund staff had the expertise to prepare these projections and analysis); (ii) in countries where the Bank had not traditionally worked, notably AEs—in such cases, the assistance of other institutions such as the OECD was more likely sought by the Fund; and (iii) in response to a request from a country for an independent Fund perspective—including cases (such as Poland’s) where the country differed with the Bank on its pension reform strategy.
+In certain situations the Fund did not collaborate with the World Bank on pension reform: (i) in surveillance mode, particularly when the Fund’s concern was principally focused on potential long-run fiscal vulnerabilities arising from the public pension system (as noted earlier, Fund staff had the expertise to prepare these projections and analysis); (ii) in countries where the Bank had not traditionally worked, notably AEs—in such cases, the assistance of other institutions such as the OECD was more likely sought by the Fund; and (iii) in response to a request from a country for an independent Fund perspective—including cases (such as Poland’s) where the country differed with the Bank on its pension reform strategy.